astropy/astropy/docs/io/unified.rst

     >>> from astropy.table import Table
     >>> t = Table.read('photometry.dat', format='ascii.daophot')

+..
+  EXAMPLE END

+..
+  EXAMPLE START
+  Reading a Table Directly from the Internet

 It is possible to load tables directly from the Internet using URLs.
 For example, download tables from Vizier catalogues in CDS format